valerioda/redax/docs/fax.md

 This makes pulses show up in the digitizers at quasi-realistic intervals.
 Once hits (PMT id and time) are generated, these are sorted out into digitizer-specific parts and sent to each digitizer.
 Each digitizer has its own thread that is uses to convert PMT id's and times into waveforms, for which it takes a single photon model and randomly generates a scale factor (normally distributed about 1 with a width of 0.15).
+This single photon model is characteristic of an R11410.
 This is then converted into the expected format and added to its internal buffer.
 When the main readout thread "reads" from the digitizer, it just takes whatever contents are in this buffer (technically it takes the whole buffer via std::move).
 From this point, the fax pulses are "indistinguishable" from real pulses and exhibit all the usual digitizer features like saturation and clock rollovers (though rollovers are tracked differently because asynchronous event generation).